subquery/community/docs/recaps/02-April-2021-Recap.md

 In this monthly update:

-- Focus on Partner tools — SubQuery Projects Launch
+- Focus on Partner tools — SubQuery Managed Service Launch
 - BiFrost SubQuery use case
 - Scalability Improvements by our service provider OnFinality
 - And more…

 On the partner front we launched a key product that is needed to operationally accelerate the growth of SubQuery.
 Before you could create and run your own SubQuery projects locally or in your own infrastructure.
-[Projects](https://project.subquery.network/) allows users to publish their projects to the SubQuery community and we’ll run them in a high performance, scalable, and managed public service — for free!
+[Projects](https://managedservice.subquery.network/) allows users to publish their projects to the SubQuery community and we’ll run them in a high performance, scalable, and managed public service — for free!

 ![](https://miro.medium.com/max/1400/0*zZkmiEq5g2BbAxfl)